LumberJack19/webmapping/Chapter09/readme.md

 Chapter 9: Mapping with D3
 ===========================

-Now that you have a basic understanding of some foundational D3 concepts, it is time to make a map!
+Now that you have a basic understanding of some foundational D3 concepts, it's time to make a map!
 Chapter 9 includes three shorter lessons (one optional) as you work on your final project proposal and ends with Activity 9, creating your first D3 map.

 -   In Lesson 1, we cover some useful ancillary tools and techniques, including the TopoJSON data format, the MapShaper web application, and `Promise.all()` for combining multiple AJAX calls.
 -   In Lesson 2, we tackle the somewhat complex but vital topic of D3 map projections, walking through D3's projection and path generators to map spatial data as vector linework in the browser.